rotundasoftware/backbone-courier/README.md

 > entries match the message name, the most specific entry will "win", that is, the entry with the
 > greatest number of non-wildcard characters will be used.

-The value of `newMessage` determines the message that is passed to the view's parent.
-It is often desirable to change a message slightly as it bubbles up to a new, larger context.
+The value of `newMessageName` determines the message that is passed to the view's parent.
+It is often desirable to change a message's name as it bubbles up to a new, larger context.
 For example, "selected" might become "resourceSelected" as it moves from a resource view to a larger parent view that contains resources as well as other items.
-Also, it is sometimes desirable to change some of the application defined data in `message.data`, either to add additional data or to remove data that should remain private to lower levels of the view hierarchy.
-* If you do not want to change the message at all before passing it up the hierarchy, specify the string `"."` (a single period) as the value for `newMessage`.
+If you do not want to change the message at all before passing it up the hierarchy, specify the string `"."` (a single period).

-* If you would like to change the name of the message, but keep the application defined data the same, specify the new name for the message as the value for `newMessage`.
+> Note: If you would like to change the application defined data in the message, you need to handle
-* If you would like to change the application defined data in the message, specify a direct function body for the value of `newMessage`.
-The function will be called with two arguments.
-The first is the message object, with an empty object `{}` as its `message.data` property.
-The second argument will be the old application defined data, that is, the data passed up by the child view.
-You can also change the name of the message by setting `message.name`.
+> the message in the `onMessages` hash and then re-spawn the message with new data.

 Example entries in the `passMessages` hash: